uw-midsun/fwxv/build_system.md

     - e.g. `scons`
 - `project / library`: Build the project or library
     - e.g. `scons leds`
-- `test`: (x86 specific) Builds and runs the tests for the specified project or library.
+- `test`: Builds and runs the tests for the specified project or library.
 If no project or library is specified, runs all tests.
 Also allows specifying a test file to run.
-    - e.g. `scons test --platform=x86`
+    - e.g. `scons test`
-    - e.g. `scons test --platform=x86 --library=core`
+    - e.g. `scons test --library=core`
-    - e.g. `scons test --platform=x86 --library=core --test=status`
+    - e.g. `scons test --project=leds --test=test_led_1`

 ### Convenience commands: